sam33r786/geofire-xamarin/README.md

-# geofire-xamarin
-GeoFire for Xamarin — Realtime location queries with Firebase
+# GeoFire for Xamarin — Realtime location queries with Firebase